Konstantinna/KVS-resume/content/authors/admin/_index.md

     url: https://www.wgtn.ac.nz/

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in interdisciplinary research, mental imagery, visual perception, data viz & analytics.
+bio: Interested in interdisciplinary research, mental imagery, visual perception, data viz.

 # Interests to show in About widget
 interests: